 Depression not only has a negative effect on mood but can also impact on health.
 Symptoms such as lack of energy, too much or too little sleep, and differing patterns in someone’s appetite can prevent people from participating in daily activities and life.
 Other signs that are more readily associated with depression are a feeling of sadness, increased fatigue, social withdrawal and isolation as well a feeling of low self-worth.

-While caring for your client, be alert to an unexplained increase in aches and pains or lack of motivation to participate in usual daily activities.
+While caring for your older client, be alert to an unexplained increase in aches and pains or lack of motivation to participate in usual daily activities.
 Is there increased anxiety or signs of being overly worried about events?
 Are they neglecting personal care, or skipping meals, even experiencing some memory problems?
 Are they more irritable or showing a lack of interest in hobbies and socialising?
 These can all be warning signs of depression.

 Differentiating Depression From Other Conditions